lakshitabhumbuck/Movie-Ticket-Booking-System/README.md

   -H "Authorization: Bearer YOUR_ACCESS_TOKEN"
 ```

-## 📚 Swagger Documentation

-Visit `http://localhost:8000/swagger/` for interactive API documentation.

-To authenticate in Swagger:
-1. Click the "Authorize" button
-2. Enter: `Bearer YOUR_ACCESS_TOKEN`
-3. Click "Authorize"

 ## ✅ Business Rules Implemented

 - **Double Booking Prevention**: A seat cannot be booked twice for the same show